 We saw Tanya Tucker play in Hopewell, Virginia, about a 30-minute drive out of Richmond.
 What was in Hopewell?
-Not a lot, it looked from the town as we drove in as the sun was going down.
+Not a lot.
 It’s one of those many small towns in the U.S. that were vibrant a century ago, but whose picturesque storefront shops look sadly empty these days, their main streets quiet of the activity they so richly deserve.

-For the first Bad Girl of country music, this was a pretty out-of-the way location to play.
+It was a pretty out-of-the way location to play.
 But there aren’t a lot of stops in big cities for Tanya Tucker in 2017, and Hopewell is more off-the-books than most.
 The show wasn’t even listed on Tucker’s own schedule of tour dates, nor the usual ticket booking sites.
-Tanya has just cancelled a few shows earlier in the month due to Bronchitis, but the venue – The Beacon – held firm> in the weeks leading up to the event that there would be a T. Tucker show.
+Tucker has just cancelled a few shows earlier in the month due to Bronchitis, but the venue – The Beacon – held firm in the weeks leading up to the event that there would be a T. Tucker show.

-You couldn’t tell from standing outside.
 The exterior of the venue itself—a 1928 silent movie and vaudeville theater had been rehabilitated in 2014, was breathtaking.
 But most of the attendees were already inside already.
-We had arrived after the opening act had started, deliberately so.
-There was surprising even very little milling out in the hallways—it was as if we were in church, rather than a live music facility.
+There was surprising very little milling out in the hallways—it was as if we were in church, rather than a live music facility.

-After grabbing a bag of $2 popcorn, we chose to sit out in the hallway just outside out our balcony seats, along asset of comfortable couches.
-There was indeed “no bad seat in the house,” as the promotional materials promised.
-A woman carrying a small boy came outside briefly, bouncing him off his hip.
-It turned out to be the mother of the opening act, country singer/guitarist Faron Hamblin, who grew up in the area, and played a lot of around in the “northern neck” of Virginia, she said.
+After grabbing a $2 bag of homemade popcorn, we chose to sit out in the hallway just outside our balcony seats, on a set of comfortable couches, as the opening act, a solo singer-songwriter, played.
+An older lady toting a small child joined briefly in the hallway, bouncing him off her hip.
+She was, as it turned out the mother of this opening act, Faron Hamblin, who grew up in the area, and played a lot of around in the “northern neck” of Virginia, she said.

 “He can hold the boy when he’s finished playing,” she said.